michael-cannon/IMC-Prompts/CI Michael.md

   - Meditate for alignment
   - Minimize debt
   - Move for the joy of it
-  - Munch towards a long and content life
+  - Munch towards a long life
   - Sleep well each day

 - Have healthy relationships
   - Associate with whom I care for or am inspired by
-  - Courageous in thoughts, words, and deeds, especially in saying no
+  - Courageous in thoughts, words, and deeds, especially in letting go and saying no
   - Give timely, specific feedback and recognition
   - Give undistracted attention to conversations
   - Grateful for those I interact with, including myself